 Reference Data API: AgGateway distinguishes "reference data" from "transactional data".
 Reference data is the data specified in advance of the transactions in which they are used.
-This includes data such as code lists, identifiers, product information, and configuration parameters.
-The Reference Data API Working Group is specifying a solution to the challenge of acquiring reference data by users who require it.
+This includes data such as code lists, identifiers, product information and configuration parameters.
+The Agrisemantics Working Group is focusing on documenting and recommending extensions to data in order to define interoperable meanings for data.
+The scope is around metadata, as opposed to format definitions.
 The working group has agreed to basic API principles and has stood up a proof-of-concept service.

-Seed Messages: The New Seed Messages Working Group has documented processes and data requirements to support seed returns (after season), transfers (both internal and external), seed replants, and license and zone management.
+Seed Messages: A Seed Messages Working Group has documented processes and data requirements to support seed returns (after season), transfers (both internal and external), seed replants, and license and zone management.
 The result will bolster the steps a company takes for efficiency and customer service.
 It will also reduce some of the retailer struggles or pain points to manage these processes.
-This new work was published this fall and is available in CLICK and on the AgGateway website.